On the structure of asymptotic expanders: Introduction

 \begin{de*}[{\cite[Definition 3.9]{intro}}] A sequence $\braces{X_n}_{n\in\NN}$ of finite metric spaces with $\abs{X_n}\to \infty$ is a sequence of \emph{asymptotic expanders} if it satisfies the condition (AsEx). \end{de*}

 \begin{rmk} The notion of asymptotic expanders is a weakening of the notion of expanders (Definition~\ref{de:expanders}).
-This is of course no surprise, as it is well\=/known that the averaging projection $P_X$ is quasi\=/local when $X$ is a coarse disjoint union of expanders (see for example \cite[Corollary~3.4]{intro}). \end{rmk}
+This is of course no surprise, as it is well\=/known that the averaging projection $P_X$ belongs to the uniform Roe algebra $C^*_u(X)$ (hence is quasi\=/local) when $X$ is a coarse disjoint union of expanders (see for example \cite[Corollary~3.4]{intro})\footnote{Starting (at least) with the work of Voiculescu \cite{MR1026768}, it has been known that expander-like properties can be used to construct projections in $C^*_u(X)$ with pathological properties. }. \end{rmk}

 The authors of \cite{intro} had excellent reasons to focus on averaging projections.
 In fact, if $\abs{X_n}\to\infty$ then the averaging projection $P_X$ is always a non\=/compact ghost operator (Definition~\ref{de:ghost.operator}).
 In particular, if $P_X$ is also quasi\=/local then we are in the following win-win situation: \begin{itemize} \item either $P_X$ does not belong to the uniform Roe algebra---in which case we just proved that $C^*_u(X)\neq C^*_{uq}(X)$; \item or $P_X$ is in the uniform Roe algebra---in which case we are in a good position for providing further counterexamples to the coarse Baum--Connes conjecture.\footnote{A key ingredient in the construction of counterexamples to the coarse Baum--Connes conjecture is the existence of a non\=/compact ghost projection in the (uniform) Roe algebra.} \end{itemize}